JMoon1/JMoon1.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Jamie Moon.
+My interests include biology, data science and programming in R.

-### my history
+### Background

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Currently I have been working at Pacific Northwest National Laboratory as a Post-Bac Research Associate for a proteomics data science group.

+I obtained a B.A. in Biology from San Francisco State University.
+It was there, that I discovered my love for bioinformatics and programming.